How will new IP legislation affect rights holders?

 Av Eugenio Mendoza, La Castellana

-Hugo Bazzani graduated in 1990 from the Universidad Católica Andres Bello as an industrial engineer, with a major in manufacturing systems.
+Hugo Bazzani graduated in 1990 from Andrés Bello Catholic University as an industrial engineer, with a major in manufacturing systems.
 He also has a master’s in marketing from the Universidad Metropolitana (1991).
-He studied in several prestigious international institutions, such as the Franklin Pierce Law Centre, the University of California and Harvard University.
+He studied in several prestigious international institutions, including the Franklin Pierce Law Centre, the University of California and Harvard University.

 Mr Bazzani has 10 years’ experience at Gillette in Venezuela, Boston and Buenos Aires.
-Mr Bazzani joined Hoet Pelaez Castillo & Duque (HPCD) in 2001, where he has expanded his experience in the fields of patents and trademarks, gaining both practical and academic experience.
+He joined Hoet Pelaez Castillo & Duque in 2001, where he has expanded his experience in the patent and trademark fields, gaining both practical and academic experience.
+He has represented the firm at conferences held by, among others, the American Intellectual Property Law Association, the International Trademark Association and the Asian Patent Attorneys Association.